Why are AI risk assessments important?

 While AI brings numerous benefits to various industries and society, it inherently carries specific risks.
 These include:

 Considering the inherent risks of AI, and the vast and varied regulatory environment, it’s vital for businesses to undertake ‘AI risk assessments’.
 These assessments include an analysis of existing (and sometimes proposed) frameworks.
 Frameworks are not strictly regulations; instead they are guidelines that are essential for managing AI’s unique risks in business applications.
-It is important for businesses to respect these frameworks, as they are designed to ensure that AI is used in business operations in a responsible and compliant manner.
+Ultimately, it is important for businesses to respect all applicable regulatory frameworks, as they are designed to ensure that AI is used in business operations in a responsible and compliant manner.

 EU GDPR and Data Protection Impact Assessments